 For information on continuing education events offered by the Office of Ministry, please visit their Ministers’ Association web page.

 For information on these continuing education events, please visit the Discipleship Ministries web page.

-The Brethren Academy for Ministerial Leadership will offer its Clergy Tax Seminar in January 2019.
+The Brethren Academy for Ministerial Leadership will offer its Clergy Tax Seminar, a live online webcast, on January 19, 2019.
 It is highly recommended for all pastors and other church leaders who wish to understand clergy taxes, including treasurers, steward commission chairs, and church board chairs.
 This seminar is also sponsored by the Church of the Brethren Office of Ministry and Bethany.
 The registration form will be available in late 2018.

-McPherson College offers Ventures in Christian Discipleship sessions throughout the year.
+McPherson College offers Ventures in Christian Discipleship, live online sessions, throughout the year.
 The programs are designed to empower lay people, especially in smaller congregations, but are equally meaningful to clergy.
 Ventures encourages participants to carry out the work of discipleship, following in Jesus’s footsteps to transform themselves and the world.
 To learn more about this program, please visit the McPherson College Ventures webpage.